KlausSchaefers/figma-design-system-example/README.md

-# Figma-low-Code-Designlets-Example
+# Figma-low-Code Design System Example

-Figma-Low-Code is an OpenSource project, that allows to use **Figma** designs directly in **VUE.js** applications.
-The low code approach reduces drastically the hand-off time between designers and developers, reduces UI code and ensures that the Figma design stays the single source of truth.
-Thsi repository is an example for the Figma Designlet approach.
+[Figma-Low-Code](https://github.com/KlausSchaefers/figma-low-code) is an OpenSource project, that turns your **Figma** components into fully working **VUE** components.
+The low code approach reduces the hand-off between designers and developers, saves front-end code and ensures that the Figma design stays the **single source of truth**.
+Changes in the design, are instantly visible in your projects without changing a single line of code.

 ![The Figma-Low-Code plugin](assets/Logo.png "Figma-Low-Code plugin")

+This repository serves as an example.
+More information about Fima-Low-Code can be found in [Figma-Low-Code repository](https://github.com/KlausSchaefers/figma-low-code).

 # Development Guide